 Location: Gerupuk Bay, Lombok.
-(Fly Garuda from Jakarta to Lombok International Airport, there’s a 30 minute ish drive down to Gerupuk or Kuta).
+(Fly Garuda from Jakarta to Lombok International Airport, there’s a 30 minute-ish drive down to Gerupuk or Kuta).
 If you don’t have a pickup, go outside the terminal and ask for Nan.
 Say hello from me!
 There are plenty of daily flights both from Bali and Jakarta to Lombok.
-You can also catcha a speedboat or a ferry from Bali.
+You can also catch a speedboat or a ferry from Bali.
 I would recommend flying, it’s much faster, much safer and much more comfortable.
 And not much more expensive.

-Eat: There are a few good options in the village for breakfast, lunch and dinner.
+Eat: There are a few good options in the village for breakfast, lunch, and dinner.
 Bintangs are easy to find.
-Check out Shake & Bake for some healthy veggie-hipster breakfast alternatives.
-It’s excellent!
 One of my favorite meals in the village is the Chicken Rendang in Chillout Cafe.

 Sleep: I prefer staying in Gerupuk because it’s closer to where I want to be, which is in the water before the sun rises, but you can also stay in Kuta if your main focus is beers and bars.
 Lakuen is the most comfortable and expensive option I’ve tried in Gerupuk.
 And a good and cheaper option is Chillout Cafe and Homestay.
 Surf Garden Lombok has a beautiful view, and pretty okay standards.
 If you want to stay somewhere very quiet, but still have access to the surf spots, Bumbangku Beach Cottage is located in the eastern part of the bay.